Skip to main content

 2. Composability between games deployed to the same gaming rollup

-3. Increase decentralization by having multiple studios and communities pitch-in to network operation
+3. Increase decentralization by having multiple studios and communities pitch in to network operation

 Therefore, although these mitigation strategies are sure to continue to play an important role going forward, nevertheless no matter which strategy you pick you still end up with some level of onboarding difficulties, asset fragmentation, composability constraints and decentralization hits.
-Overcoming these limitations will be one of they key benefits of our construction.
+Overcoming these limitations will be one of the key benefits of our construction.

 Types of rollups

-Although rollups perform execution under a different environment than the underlying L1, under the strict definition of the term "rollup", you are required to post all the data required for anybody to be able to redo this computation publicly on the L1 as well.
+Although rollups perform execution under a different environment than the underlying L1, under the strict definition of the term "rollup" you are required to post all the data required for anybody to be able to redo this computation publicly on the L1 as well.

 The difference between different rollup types, therefore, is what data (beyond what is required to redo the computation) that you also post to the L1.